This post may include affiliate links that earn us a small commission.

 Breakfast casserole is one of the best and easiest recipes that you can make.
-This casserole has eggs, potatoes, cheese and crispy bacon.
-While eggs take care of the protein requirement of the meal, Potatoes makes it filling.
+This casserole has eggs, potatoes, cheese, and crispy bacon.
+While eggs take care of the protein requirement of the meal, Potatoes make it filling.
 While it is a perfect holiday breakfast, this can be enjoyed on any day.

 There are so many reasons why breakfast casseroles are the best

-- Nutritious and filling - has a good proportion of protien, carbs and fat.
+- Nutritious and filling – has a good proportion of protein, carbs, and fat.

 - You can easily scale up or scale down the recipe.
 You can make a big batch to feed a crowd.

-- Want to prep in advance ?
+- Want to prep in advance?
 Do all the prep and mixing the night before.
-Keep the baking tray in the refrigirator.
-Bake it next day morning.
+Keep the baking tray in the refrigerator.
+Bake it the next day morning.

 - Very versatile recipe.
 You can add veggies of your choice.

 - If you are into meal prep, casserole works best.
-It freezes and reheat really well.
+It freezes and reheats really well.

 Fresh vs Frozen Diced Potatoes

-I have found cooking potato directly with egg, results in overcooked eggs.
+I have found cooking potatoes directly with eggs, results in overcooked eggs.
 But by adding half-cooked potatoes, the egg remains creamy and custard-like once it is baked.

-In order to make ahead, after you mix the egg with potato mix, shift to a baking tray.
-Cover with a foil and refrigirate. if putting the tray directly from the refrigartor, bake it for 10 minutes extra.
+In order to make ahead, after you mix the egg with the potato mix, shift to a baking tray.
+Cover with a foil and refrigerate. if putting the tray directly from the refrigerator, bake it for 10 minutes extra.